Old Tucson Studios: Open to the public

 In 1959, entrepreneur Robert Shelton leased the property from Pima County and began to restore the aging facility.
 Old Tucson re-opened in 1960, as both a film studio and a theme park.
 The park grew building by building with each movie filmed on its dusty streets.
 John Wayne starred in four movies at Old Tucson.
 Rio Bravo (1959) added a saloon, bank building and doctor's office; McLintock!
 (1963) added the McLintock Hotel; El Dorado (1966) brought a renovation of the storefronts on Front Street; and with Rio Lobo (1970) came a cantina, a granite-lined creek, a jail and a ranch house.

-In 1968, a 13,000 square foot (1,208 square meter) soundstage was built to give Old Tucson greater movie-making versatility.
-The first film to use the soundstage was Young Billy Young (1968), starring Robert Mitchum and Angie Dickinson.
+In 1968, a 13,000 square foot (1,208 square meter) sound stage was built to give Old Tucson greater movie-making versatility.
+The first film to use the sound stage was Young Billy Young (1968), starring Robert Mitchum and Angie Dickinson.

 The park also began adding tours, rides and shows for the entertainment of visitors, most notably gunfights staged in the "streets" by stunt performers.
-One of the rides is a narrow gauge railroad powered by two Chance Rides C.P.
+One of the rides is a narrow-gauge railroad powered by two Chance Rides C.P.
 Huntington train sets, which encircles most of the property.

-Old Tucson served as an ideal location for shooting scenes for TV series like NBC's The High Chaparral (1967–1971) with Leif Erickson and Cameron Mitchell where the ranch house survived the 1995 fire; the 1970s–1980s series Little House on the Prairie with Michael Landon, Kung Fu, and later Father Murphy, featuring Merlin Olsen and Petrocelli (1974–76) used the site.
+Old Tucson served as an ideal location for shooting scenes for TV series like NBC's The High Chaparral (1967–1971) with Leif Erickson and Cameron Mitchell where the ranch house survived the 1995 fire; the 1970s–1980s series Little House on the Prairie with Michael Landon, Kung Fu, and later Father Murphy, featuring Merlin Olsen and Petrocelli (1974–1976) used the site.
 Three Amigos was a popular comedy movie shot there in the 1980s with Steve Martin, utilizing the church set.
 From 1989 to 1992, the western show The Young Riders filmed here and at the Mescal, Arizona sister site.
 The main street appears prominently in 1990s westerns such as Tombstone (1993) with Kurt Russell and Val Kilmer.
 A partial mirror set exists at Mescal and is featured in The Quick and the Dead (1995), with Sharon Stone and Gene Hackman which filmed all of the town of Redemption scenes at the studios.